paritytech/polkadot-sdk/polkadot/roadmap/implementers-guide/src/protocol-validator-disabling.md

 ## Risks of NOT having validator disabling

 Assume that if an offense is committed a slash is deposited but the perpetrator can still act normally.
-He will be slashed 100% with a long delay.
+He will be slashed 100% with a long delay (slash deferral duration which is 27 days).
 This is akin to the current design.

 A simple argument for disabling is that if someone is already slashed 100% and they have nothing to lose they could cause harm to the network and should be silenced.